dentarg/auth0-blog/_posts/2017-08-03-build-a-rottentomatoes-clone-with-graphql-and-auth0.markdown

 Copy your Auth0 Client Credentials and paste it here.
 ![Add Client Details](https://cdn.auth0.com/blog/rottentomatoes/add-client-details.png)

+After you are done correctly configuring and integrating Auth0, try to sign up a new user.

+A new user will be created in your graphcool dashboard.
+Remember our createUser mutation?
+Yes, it creates a new user in the graphcool backend.

-Now, Click on Permissions.
-We need to restrict permission on the type of user that perform certain operations.
+Now, head back to graphcool and click on Permissions.
+We need to restrict permission on the type of user that can perform certain operations.

 ![Permissions](https://cdn.auth0.com/blog/rottentomatoes/permissions.png)